 His New Home

-Although there were many hurdles to overcome, “the Renee and Jennifer team” worked tirelessly to move Cliff out of Dallas and into Town Village Crossing where he is thrilled and thriving!
+When Cliff moved into his new Town Village Crossing apartment on September 18th, 2020, he was delighted to know that the time his friends had spent advocating for him had been worthwhile.
 He cannot believe the food can be this good.
-When Cliff moved into his new Town Village Crossing apartment on September 18th, 2020, he was delighted to know that the time his friends had spent advocating for him had been worthwhile.

 He has been overwhelmed by others’ generosity as well; because the move was quick, a wonderful Town Village family member donated furniture for Cliff’s cause.
 With the help of Renee, Jennifer, this family, and Roll Call volunteers, Cliff could not believe that so many people “could care so much for him” as to help him like this.
 Once you meet Cliff, you “fall in love with his humble and gentle spirit, and you would do just about anything to help him,” Jennifer says.
 Once the members of Roll Call saw that Cliff had moved into a senior community like Town Village, they were hooting and hollering!
 He received a standing ovation at his very first meeting since well-before COVID.